Get Started with Compliance Training (as Painlessly as Possible)

 One of the critical functions of L&D is to make sure that all employees have received up-to-date compliance training.
 Managing compliance seems complicated at first, but good record-keeping and automation make these administrative tasks much easier.

 • Automate as much of the compliance training process as possible.
-Pick a training software that allows you to automate the most painful and thankless tasks, like assigning employees to the right compliance training track.
+Pick a training software that lets you automate the most painful and thankless tasks, like assigning employees to the right compliance training track.
 Some tools, like 360Learning, allow you to automatically enroll users based on their roles.
 This way, you don’t risk missing training or forgetting anyone.
 You can also set automated email reminders and auto-generate certification upon completion.

 • Monitor to make sure that employees complete their assigned training.
 Use training software to track course completions and send reminders to employees who still need to complete courses.
 Automation keeps you from having to nag people in person.
 It also creates an electronic record of course completion, which is vital in case of an audit or litigation.